First published Aug 8, 2017. Refreshed Aug 25, 2021.

 Step 3: Define strategies that support the marketing objective

 Once you’ve defined the marketing objective for each segment, you can develop concrete strategies to reach those segments.
-With the right messaging, you can use each of these strategies for any stage of the eCommerce journey.
+With the right messaging, you can use each of these strategies for customers with any B2B eCommerce temperature.

 - Create an email nurture campaign to inactive users.
 Write a positive, approachable email that offers an incentive.
 Free shipping is the most popular incentive, but you can also offer a promotional product, a discount, or similar.